-A Climate Action Project (CAP) is a plan for transformative change that comes to life on your campus and in your community.
-Take a solutions-based approach to a real world challenge that impacts people, policy and/or planet — and develop an innovative, realistic, high impact project centered around environmental themes that interest and inspire you.
+A Climate Action Project (CAP) is a plan for transformative change that comes to life on your campus or in your community.
+Take a solutions-based approach to a real world challenge that resonates with you and impacts people, policy, and/or planet.
+Then, develop an innovative, realistic, high impact project centered around the climate themes that interest and inspire you.

-CAPs need measurable outcomes.
-The exact form is dependent upon the project, but some examples may include the number of participants, pounds of food waste eliminated, miles of travel without fossil fuels, etc.
+Data: CAPs need measurable outcomes.
+The exact form is dependent upon the project, but examples may include number of participants, pounds of food waste eliminated, miles of travel without fossil fuels, etc.

-Identify an area of focus from the following themes: food, waste, water, justice, soil, biodiversity, oceans, urban ecology and energy.
+Focus: Identify an area of focus from the following PGC themes: food, waste, water, justice, soil, biodiversity, ocean, forests, urban ecology, and energy.

-Post about it briefly on Instagram with a piece of your work from that day and/or a regram of an infographic or related image.
-Tag @TurningGreenOrg and #PGC2021.
+Post on Instagram about why that topic matters to you in your larger activist journey — with a piece of your work from that day and/or a regram of an infographic or related image.
+Tag @TurningGreenOrg and #PGC2022.

 Upload your responses in a PDF document, and a screenshot of your social media post.
-Include your name (or team name), username, and school.
+Include your name (or team name), username, and school on your upload.

-Your task is to develop a CAP idea that feeds your passion, to which you want to devote time over the next 5 months to achieve positive impact on your campus and in your community.
-Perhaps it begins with identifying an unmet need in your community or emergent environmental challenge in a particular area; the more you can refine your thinking, the more effective your solutions will be.
-It’s time to dream and do!
+Develop a project that feeds your passion, to which you want to devote time over the next five months to achieve positive impact.
+Perhaps it begins with identifying a pressing need or an emerging environmental issue in a particular area.
+The more you can refine your thinking, the more effective your solutions will be.
+Dream and do!

-– Who is the audience you want to reach with this project / who will it serve / benefit?
+– Who is the audience you want to reach with this project?
+Who will it benefit?

-– What is the need / challenge / problem you seek to address?
+– What is the need / challenge you seek to address?

-– What is your “why” that sparked passion for this project?
+– What is your “why” that sparked the passion for this project?

-The “why” will inform your sense of purpose moving forward, giving you the longevity to stay the course, influence greater change, and stay.
-Expand on the “why:”
+The “why” will inform your sense of purpose moving forward, providing energy to stay the course and influence greater change.

 Draft an outline for this project.